sprestage/tech-octoblog/source/_posts/2013-12-02-my-personal-git-command-reference.markdown

   $ git log --oneline
 </pre>

 Want to get the new stuff from master into your branch, but before your commited changes?
 Do this.
-First switch to the branch 'unicorns'
+First switch to the branch 'foo'
 <pre>
-  $ git checkout unicorns
+  $ git checkout foo

   $ git rebase master
 </pre>

 In the middle of some work on another branch and have to interrupt and get back to the master for some reason?
 Do this.
 First see what you are working on
 <pre>
   $ git diff
 </pre>

-Save working directory and index state WIP on my_branch: b2bdead Add dogs.
-And restores last commit.
+Save working directory and index state WIP on my_branch and restores last commit.
 <pre>
   $ git stash save
 </pre>